Vanilla Sheet Cake

 Vanilla cake is a classic crowd pleaser dessert.
 Tender, sweet and with a deep vanilla flavor, this sheet cake is a reliable dessert for any occasion.
 Be it birthdays, graduations or baby showers, vanilla sheet cake is just what you need to celebrate.

-Why this recipe works: This is a rendition of my ever popular vanilla cupcake recipe.
+This is a rendition of my ever popular vanilla cupcake recipe.
 It uses both oil and butter for the ultimate texture and flavor, respectively.
 A healthy addition of eggs makes the cake tender and rich while the sour cream guarantees a moist cake.
 Finally, a generous amount of pure vanilla extract provides noticeable taste.

 How to make vanilla sheet cake

 - Preheat the oven to 350 F. Line a 9×13 cake pan with parchment paper or grease it with magic cake pan release.